 Human Rights Practicum: (3 Hours) This is an advanced human rights and rule of law course that will involve substantial international legal research, analysis, and writing.
 Students will engage in legal research and writing that involve issues of international human rights law, regional human rights law, and comparative domestic law.
 Students will also reach out to, among others, State Department officials, NGOs (both in the U.S. and abroad), and at times foreign government officials to assure consideration of various viewpoints and that the best available information is included in their work products.
 This is both a substantive course focused on real world, cutting-edge legal issues and a skills course focused on advanced international legal research, analysis, and writing.
 International Human Rights Law is recommended but not required.
 This paper may be used to meet the graduation writing requirement.
 To apply, please email firstname.lastname@example.org a one-paragraph statement of interest with resume and transcript.

-Pictured: The 2018 Practicum Class is working on a Diplomacy Lab project for the U.S. State Department’s Business & Human Rights Unit and will be going to Washington, DC to present their research findings.
+Pictured: The 2018 Practicum Class worked on a Diplomacy Lab project for the U.S. State Department’s Business & Human Rights Unit and went to Washington, DC to present their research findings.

 The Center accepts applications for internships and externships on a rolling bases for the Fall, Spring, and Summer.
 Priority is given to students who have taken the relevant coursework, including International Law Foundations, International Business & Human Rights, Human Rights Law, and Human Rights Practicum.
 Applications should include a short statement of interest, resume, and transcript and be sent to Professor Aswad at email@example.com.